summer00summer/hello-world/README.md

 # hello-world
-Description" box, type a short description.
-For example, type "This repository is for practicing the GitHub Flow.
+I have a dog and this repository is for practicing the GitHub Flow.